Telling Others About Your Hepatitis C Diagnosis: Things to Consider

 Do you have a legal responsibility to tell others?

-Depending on where you live, you may be required by law to tell a sexual partner if you have certain health conditions, like STDs (which includes hepatitis C).3
+Depending on where you live, you may be required by law to tell a sexual partner if you have certain health conditions.

-That means if you have new sexual partners, using protection during sex and discussing your diagnosis may help keep them healthy, and you, legally protected.
-If you’re in doubt about whether you need to share your diagnosis, talk with your medical team.4
+That means if you have new sexual partners, using protection during sex and discussing your diagnosis may help keep them healthy and you, legally protected.
+If you’re in doubt about whether you need to share your diagnosis, talk with your medical team.3

 Be honest on forms that ask about your health history.
 Depending on the state you reside in, you might not be allowed to donate blood if you’ve had hepatitis C, even if you’ve been cured.
 Talk to your local blood donation center for more information.